MayamaTakeshi/redmine_rt/README.md

 # redmine_rt (Redmine Real-Time plugin)

 This plugin provides:
-  - Notification of issue changes (addition, removal, update of journals)
+  - Notification of issue changes (addition, removal, update of journals).
   - API method post_msg to permit to send message to channels
   - WebSocket endpoints to permit to subscribe to channels and send/receive messages thru them.
   - a text field to permit to quickly insert new comments ("Notes box") on an issue without having to reload the current issue page.